Deltares-research/geost/README.md

 [![codecov](https://codecov.io/gh/Deltares-research/geost/graph/badge.svg?token=HCNGLWTQ2H)](https://codecov.io/gh/Deltares-research/geost)
 [![Formatting: ruff](https://camo.githubusercontent.com/18c26428c337f9d641fa09b629a3a03b514e8ac84b57974a0ed7d1b38e14e060/68747470733a2f2f696d672e736869656c64732e696f2f656e64706f696e743f75726c3d68747470733a2f2f7261772e67697468756275736572636f6e74656e742e636f6d2f61737472616c2d73682f727566662f6d61696e2f6173736574732f62616467652f76322e6a736f6e)](https://github.com/charliermarsh/ruff)

-The Geological Subsurface Toolbox (geost) package is designed to be an easy-to-use Python interface for working with subsurface point data in The Netherlands (boreholes, well logs and CPT's).
+The Geological Subsurface Toolbox (GeoST) package is designed to be an easy-to-use Python interface for working with subsurface point data in The Netherlands (boreholes, well logs and CPT's).
 It provides selection, analysis and export methods that can be applied generically to the loaded data.
-It is designed to connect with other Deltares developments such as [iMod](https://gitlab.com/deltares/imod) and [DataFusionTools](https://bitbucket.org/DeltaresGEO/datafusiontools/src/master/).
+It is designed to connect with other Deltares developments such as [iMod](https://github.com/Deltares/imod-python) and [DataFusionTools](https://publicwiki.deltares.nl/display/TKIP/Data+Fusion+Tools).

 The internal BoreholeCollection, LogCollection and CptCollection classes use [Pandas](https://pandas.pydata.org/) for storing data and header information.
 It utilizes a custom, lightweight validation module inspired by the [Pandera](https://pandera.readthedocs.io/en/stable/) API.
 For spatial functions [Geopandas](https://geopandas.org/en/stable/) is used.
 The package also supports reading/writing parquet and geoparquet files through Pandas and Geopandas respectively.

-GeoST is a work-in-progress and currently support a limited number of data sources.
+GeoST is a work-in-progress and currently supports a limited number of data sources.

 ## Installation (user)
 In a Python > 3.12 environment, install the latest stable release using pip: